bioerrorlog/terraform-examples/vpc-private/README.md

-# VPC-NGW
+# VPC-PRIVATE

-VPC with Internet Gateway and NAT Gateway.
+VPC with only private subnets.

 ## Architecture